 Local racing organizations can have their own rules but these two classes are the most common.

 Even the micro drones are not toys!
 You can comfortably hurt someone in your surroundings with them.
-As a matter of fact, a really high performance aircraft can inflict life threatening harm to people.
+As a matter of fact, really high-performance aircraft can inflict life-threatening harm to people.